 Step 2: Get your EIN and required licenses

 If you plan on being a sole proprietor, you don’t have to get an Employer Identification Number (EIN), but if you want to become an LLC and hire employees, you’ll have to take that step.
 Getting an EIN is simple, and you can apply for free on the IRS’s website in minutes.
+If you plan to put up an LLC, you can check out this review of LLC companies to find one that can assist you in the filing process.

 Step 3: Business bank accounts and insurance